 The externship/scholarship award was created in collaboration with the Harris County, Texas Juvenile Probation Department for a student interested in a career working with juvenile offenders.
 The student is awarded a $1500 per semester scholarship and a paid "externship" with the Harris County Juvenile Probation Department.
 The student must enroll in CJ 6370 Independent Study and satisfy certain academic requirements established by the instructor for the course.
 Application (PDF).

 Eligibility for this MSCJ Graduate Externship requires the following:

-- nominated by a faculty member in the Department of Criminal Justice;
+nominated by a faculty member in the Criminal Justice Program;

-The primary goal of this scholarship is to support persons who seek to become TCOLE certified Law Enforcement Officers in the greater Houston area in completing not only a Bachelor of Science in Criminal Justice degree but the TCOLE pre-service academy.
+The primary goal of this scholarship is to support persons who seek to become certified Law Enforcement Officers in the greater Houston area after earning a Bachelor of Science in Criminal Justice (BSCJ) degree from the University of Houston – Downtown (UHD).

 International Comparative Criminal Justice Scholarship

 The International Comparative Criminal Justice Scholarship at the University of Houston-Downtown is a competitive scholarship open to all Criminal Justice Students.
 The scholarship includes: